Founder focus: Beth Noy of Plastic Freedom

 Do you have a mentor or are you one?

 My dad is my ultimate inspiration and mentor; he started his own business from nothing 38 years ago and through all of the demands a business has on you, he has stayed true to who he is, what he believes and always takes time to enjoy life.
-He gives the best advice, so whenever I am stressed or a little overworked, speaking to him (who is still running around the warehouse floor at 5am every day) means we can laugh about all the craziness and get ready to crack on.
+He gives the best advice, so whenever I am stressed or a little overworked, speaking to Dad (who is still running around the warehouse floor at 5am every day) means we can laugh about all the craziness and get ready to crack on.

 I now think that I am a mentor to those around me as people are constantly saying I’ve helped inspire and change their lives by seeing what I’m doing on a daily basis.
 The fact that I don’t really have any ‘skills’ (I didn’t go to college or university) but an unrelenting desire to learn as I go I think shows people that no matter what, you can achieve whatever you want in life if you’re willing to put in the work.